aarzubharti21/POLAR-FRESH-FMCG-SALES-DASHBOARD-LOOKER-STUDIO/README.md

 - Regional and channel filters help identify performance differences across markets.

 # Recommendations

-- Increase inventory and promotional campaigns for high-performing categories such as Yogurt.
+Based on the dashboard analysis, the following business recommendations are suggested:

-- Strengthen marketing efforts for underperforming brands to improve market share.
+- **Focus on High-Performing Categories & Brands:** Increase marketing investments and product availability for top-selling categories and brands to maximize revenue.

-- Continue investing in all major sales channels while optimizing channel-specific strategies.
+- **Improve Low-Performing Products:** Introduce targeted promotions, discounts, and pricing strategies to improve sales of underperforming products.

-- Use regional performance insights to allocate inventory and promotional budgets more efficiently.
+- **Optimize Inventory Planning:** Use monthly sales trends to forecast demand accurately and maintain optimal inventory levels.

-- Monitor monthly sales trends to improve forecasting and inventory planning.
+- **Enhance Regional & Channel Performance:** Analyze sales across regions and channels to identify growth opportunities and allocate resources more effectively.

 ## AUTHOR
 Aarzu Bharti